 Seen in the Office Guidelines Parent contact information is provided by the student's family at the beginning of each school year.
 That information is kept in a database on an office computer.
-A hard copy of that information is kept in a binder in the office (in case of a power outage) and in the emergency tote that accompanies the administrative assistant during fire and earthquake drills.
+A hard copy of that information is kept in a binder in the office (in case of a power outage) and in the emergency tote that accompanies the Office Manager during fire and earthquake drills.
 This important information is also provided to the student's classroom teacher that is kept in their red backpack that accompanies the class on field trips and fire and earthquake drills.
-Parents are encouraged to keep the office informed of any changes in student information.
+Parents are required to keep the office informed of any changes in student information.

 Students are sent to the office for various reasons throughout the school day.
-A "seen in the office log" is kept on the administrative assistant's desk where a record is kept of each student that is seen there from Band-Aids to not feeling well.
-The administrative assistant will gather information from the student and may contact their teacher if applicable.
+A "seen in the office log" is kept on the Office Manager's desk where a record is kept of each student that is seen for reasons beyond a minor injury.
+The Office Manager will gather information from the student and may contact their teacher if applicable.
 A temperature may be taken.
 If the student presents a 100 degree or higher temperature the parent will be contacted to pick up the child.

 Injuries happen in PE and on the playground.
 Depending upon the severity, the attending adult may send the student to the office for rest or an ice pack.
 Volunteers working on campus will inform staff and/or teachers of student injuries.
 Ice packs are applied to recent injuries and the injury is assessed, along with dialog from the student.
-The student may stay in the office for a while, and the injury is reassessed, or the student may choose to return to class.
-Parents are notified when injuries are beyond our care and their discernment is needed.
+The student may stay in the office for a while, and the injury is reassessed, or the student may return to class.
+Parents are notified when injuries are beyond our care (as determined by our staff who are first aid trained) and their discernment is needed.
 In cases where injuries are difficult to assess, or symptoms and pain persist, parents will be notified.
+Forest Hills does not employ an on-site nurse, and so the staff use their judgement regarding treatment and parent notification.
+Parents are not notified of what the staff deem to be minor injuries that may only require a bandaid or icepack for a small bump.

 Medication All medications intended for students are to be stored and administered in the school office.
-All medicine, prescription and over the counter, should be brought to the office in the original container and clearly marked with the child's name.
+All medicine, prescription and over the counter, must be brought to the office in the original container and clearly marked with the child's name.
 Parents are asked to inform the teacher of the time at which medication is to be administered.
 Parents are to pick up medication from the school office when it is no longer needed.
 Parents can sign a form, allowing the office to provide certain over the counter medications to students if it is deemed necessary.